bmillham/starlink-graph/README.md

 V 0.4: Added controls to the obstruction map<br/>
 V 0.5: Added ability to save obstructions history and create an animation from the history

+## Windows Notes
+Install Python from python.org (use the latest version)